tym1116/rpcs3-android/README.md

 Fork of the official RPCS3 Android port.
 Right now the project is in a very early stage.
 At this moment I just wanna see if it works.
 Any PRs are welcome.

+> [!NOTE]
+> I plan to develop a fully featured fork of RPCS3 as soon as the official Android version is released and I gain enough experience with Kotlin and C++.

 # License

 This project is licensed under the same terms as the official RPCS3.
 See [LICENSE](LICENSE) for details.